Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Unfolding the non-transverse Belyakov-Devaney transition

 \subsection{Global Maps}

-In this section, we will define the maps $\Sigma_o$ and $\Sigma_i$, related to the Poincar\'e section transverse to the flow at $\gamma(0)$ (see Figure \ref{fig:homofig}) at $\Pi_f$).
-In order to build the maps, we define local coordinates $(z_1,z_2,z_3)$ in $\Pi_f$ as depicted in Figure \ref{fig:pifi}.
-Since the map $\Sigma_o:D_+\subset\Pi_+\to \Pi_f$, our starting point $y^{(1)}$ lies in $D_+$, close to the primary homoclinic orbit.
-In terms of the coordinates, this is
+Next we will define maps $\Sigma_{\rm out}$ (and $\Sigma_{\rm in}$) that respectively flow in forward and backward time from a neighborhood $D_+$ ($D_-$) along $\gamma(t)$ into a neighborhood of $\gamma(0)$.
+Note that it is possible to construct such maps so that they are images of each other under the reversibility $\mathcal{R}$.
+In order to make such a construction, we need to define a suitable local Poincar\'e section, $\Pi_{\rm far}$, say, transverse to the flow at $\gamma(0)$; see Figure \ref{fig:homofig} (a).
+In order to build the maps, we need to define local coordinates $(z_1,z_2,z_3)$ within $\Pi_{\rm far}$ as depicted in Figure~\ref{fig:homofig} (b).

+Note we are free to make this choice by defining $z_1$ to be the co-ordinate direction that points along the direction of the tangency between $W^u$ and $S$.
+Then we suppose that $z_2$ is the orthogonal direction to this within $S$ and $z_3$ is the direction orthogonal to $S$ within $\Pi_{\rm far}$.
+Under these assumptions, the reversibility acts according to